 Choir Manager & Librarian: Rosa Stevens

 Rosa has been a member of LVM for over four years, and the choir manager for the majority of her membership.
-Her managerial duties are centred around the administration and development of the choir, providing members with choir updates and performance opportunities, and (most importantly) organising choir socials.
+Her managerial duties are centered around the administration and development of the choir, providing members with choir updates and performance opportunities.

-More recently, Rosa has become the choir’s librarian, which caters to her academic background in music and love for organising anything she can get her hands on.
+Rosa is also the choir’s librarian, which caters to her academic background in music and love for organising anything she can get her hands on.